 Brad writes because he enjoys communicating his ideas and loves the craft.
-His writing encourages, challenges, and helps followers of Jesus as they live on mission.
+His writing helps followers of Jesus live in community on mission.
 Brad loves connecting the gospel with its implications for our daily lives.
 He writes about community, character, coaching, and leadership.
-Read more about Brad’s story.

 If you follow Jesus you may never see revival, but you are guaranteed one thing: Jesus.